York time in JT gravity: Quantum HH Wavefunction

 The overlap of these new states $\widetilde{|l,k\rangle}$ with energy eigenstates then becomes

 Because of the extra $k$-dependence in the prefactor, the new wavefunction satisfies a modified Schrodinger equation.
 Denoting the corresponding Hamiltonian as $\widetilde{H}_\text{York}$, we get

 which indeed looks manifestly Hermitian.
 From this point of view, the operator ordering ambiguity in the Hamiltonian is resolved simply by working with the correctly normalized length basis states.
-Such operator ordering ambiguities are routinely encountered in the study of the WdW equation, for e.g. in eq.\eqref{hamconkh} \cite{Isham:1992ms,dewittct,HAWKING1986185} (see also \cite{Nanda:2023wne} for discussion in the two dimensional de Sitter context), but in our case, the ambiguity can be cleanly fixed.
+Such operator ordering ambiguities are routinely encountered in the study of the WdW equation, for e.g. in eq.\eqref{hamconkh} \cite{Isham:1992ms,dewittct,HAWKING1986185} (see also \cite{Nanda:2023wne} for discussion in the two dimensional de Sitter context). {In our case, the canonical quantization determines the wavefunction as in eq.\eqref{psiek}, upto a normalization factor which can be York time-dependent.
+This ambiguity is fixed by the path integral through the requirement that the states have a good normalization, as per the norm arising from path integral.
+The same presciption for the norm also leads to particular operator ordering for the York Hamiltonian that is Hermitian. }

 Importantly, we expect bulk time evolution (at fixed boundary time) to leave the physical state in the dual boundary theory unchanged.
 In other words, time evolution in $k$ is merely a change of coordinates (specifically, the time coordinate) from the bulk point of view and should not affect the physical state.
 Instead, our picture is that the York time dependence of the HH wavefunction comes from a $k$-dependent unitary transformation of the fixed-length basis states $\widetilde{|\ell,k\rangle}$: